-- 7.1 The results presented in Section 5 show that the Sequential Test has been met for the majority of development allocations proposed in the draft Development Management Plan. - 7.2 The development allocations in the north of the borough are located entirely within Zone 1 and there are therefore no flood restrictions on development within these areas. - 7.3 Where development locations include land within Zone 2 and 3, consideration has been given to whether development could be redirected to areas in Zone 1 in the first instance.
-Where this was considered not possible, Zone 2 has been considered next; in such circumstances residential development and other more vulnerable uses such as community facilities are acceptable in Zone 2 subject to demonstration that development would be safe for the users. - 7.4 Only three sites would likely need to include some element of Flood Zone 3 and include more vulnerable uses.
+7.1 The results presented in Section 5 show that the Sequential Test has been met for the majority of development allocations proposed in the draft Development Management Plan.

+- 7.2 The development allocations in the north of the borough are located entirely within Zone 1 and there are therefore no flood restrictions on development within these areas. - 7.3 Where development locations include land within Zone 2 and 3, consideration has been given to whether development could be redirected to areas in Zone 1 in the first instance.
+Where this was considered not possible, Zone 2 has been considered next; in such circumstances residential development and other more vulnerable uses such as community facilities are acceptable in Zone 2 subject to demonstration that development would be safe for the users.
+Two sites within flood zone 2 would include highly vulnerable uses which requires them to meet the requirements of the Exception Test. - 7.4 Only three sites would likely need to include some element of Flood Zone 3 and include more vulnerable uses.
 As the Sequential Test has not been met for these sites, it will be necessary for them to meet the requirements of the Exception Test. - 7.5 It is considered that these development sites meet the first part of Exception Test as the development of these sites would provide wider sustainability benefits to the community that outweigh the flood risk.
 The second part of the test requires that the development is safe for its lifetime taking account of the vulnerability of its users, without increasing flood risk elsewhere, and, where possible will reduce flood risk overall.
-Compliance with this part of the test will need to be demonstrated by developers by reference to site specific flood risk assessments and the Core Strategy and DMP (Policy CCF2) include a policy requirement to this effect. - 7.6 The assessment of flood risk outlined in this report supports delivery of the proposed level of growth set out in the Core Strategy and further clarified through the draft DMP.
+Compliance with this part of the test will need to be demonstrated by developers by reference to site specific flood risk assessments and the Core Strategy and DMP (Policy CCF2) include a policy requirement to this effect (as well as Policy GTT1 requiring flood risk assessments on the two Traveller sites proposed). - 7.6 The assessment of flood risk outlined in this report supports delivery of the proposed level of growth set out in the Core Strategy and further clarified through the draft DMP.
 It takes account of the need to deliver this in a sustainable manner and the requirements of the NPPF have therefore been met.